schuttejoe/RenderEqHugoSource/content/post/DisneyBsdf.md

 _Diagram from 2015 paper._

 In this diagram you can see that the we blend between the specular transmission lobe and the dielectric BRDF based on the _specTrans_ parameter and then we blend that with the metallic lobe based on the _metallic_ parameter.
-But what is the dielectric BRDF?
-It's a combination of the Diffuse lobe with the Specular BRDF lobe.
-There's some tricky overlap here since the metallic BRDF also uses the same Specular BRDF lobe and we don't want to duplicate that effort.
-This is where that "DisneyFresnel" function that I used earlier and didn't describe comes in.
+But what is the metallic BRDF and what is the dielectric BRDF?
+The metallic BRDF uses the specular BRDF lobe with the Schlick Fresnel term with the baseColor as R0.
+The dielectric BRDF is a combination of the Diffuse lobe with the Specular BRDF lobe where the specular BRDF lobe uses the Dielectric Fresnel equation.
+So what we end up with will be both the dielectric BRDF and the metallic BRDF both being evaluated with one function call and the DisneyFresnel function doing the work of blending between the two based on the _metallic_ and _specularTint_ surface parameters.

 ~~~
 //===================================================================================================================